October 28, 2019

 How to Prevent Gum Disease for Better Heart Health

-There is good news, and it is that gum disease is highly preventable if you keep up with good oral hygiene practices and have a generally healthy diet and lifestyle.
+There is positive news, and it is that gum disease is highly preventable if you keep up with proper oral hygiene practices and have a generally healthy diet and lifestyle.
 Some important tips for good oral health and hygiene include the following:

-- Brush your teeth with fluoride toothpaste for two minutes, at least twice a day
+- Brush your teeth with fluoride toothpaste for two minutes, at least twice a day, making sure to clean along the gum line

 - Floss between teeth daily